UPGRADED CAR HEAT EXCHANGERS IMPROVE SUPERCHARGER PERFORMANCE ALL CARS

 Heat is Power.
 Heat Kills Power.
 Heat is a Double-Edged Sword.

-Superchargers are compressors, and they increase the mass of air that the engine can ingest.
-The higher the temperature delta between intake and combustion, the higher the power the engine can make.
+Superchargers are compressors that increase the air mass that the engine can ingest.
+The higher the temperature delta between intake and combustion, the higher the engine's power.

 www.skybrary.aero › index.php › Density_Altitude

 Compressing a gas increases the amount of oxygen it contains, but compressing a gas increases its temperature and reduces its density.
-The higher the temperature delta between intake and combustion, the higher the power the engine can make.
+The higher the temperature delta between intake and combustion, the higher the engine's power.

 Superchargers are compressors.
 Charles' Law dictates that the pressure of a gas is directly proportional to its temperature.
 As such, if we increase the pressure of the air intake, we also increase the temperature by a proportionate amount.